reduxjs/redux/docs/recipes/WritingTests.md

 ### Reducers

-Reducer should return the new state after applying action on the previous state.
-And that’s the behavior tested below.
+A reducer should return the new state after applying the action to the previous state, and that’s the behavior tested below.

 #### Example